Timothy Foster (settler): Family

 Timothy Foster married Sibboleth Freeman (1723–1813) on June 23, 1743, in Attleborough.
 Their children were Timothy Foster Jr., b.
 1745; Bela (Billy) Foster, b.
 1747; Eliphalet Foster b.
 1749; Susan Foster, b.
 1751; David Foster, b.
 1753; Thomas Foster, b.
 1755; Stuart Foster, b.
 1757; John Foster, b.
 1759; Oliver Foster, b.
 1761; Sibler Foster, b.
 1763; and Stephen Foster, b.
 1766.
 All of their children were born in Attleborough except their last child, Stephen, who was the first child born to settlers in Winthrop.
 Eight of their sons served in the American Revolutionary War.

 Death and legacy

 Timothy Foster suffered a skull fracture and lost consciousness on April 1, 1785, after being hit by a tree limb.
 His son Stuart Foster and two neighbors walked to Falmouth, Maine, for a surgeon.
 The surgeon could not return with them, but he gave them a trephine—a saw to bore a hole in Foster's skull.
-Unfortunately, the men were unable to return in time to save him, and he passed away on April 3, 1785.
+Unfortunately, the men were unable to return in time to save him, and he died on April 3, 1785.
 According to one account they were able to briefly revive him:

 On the return of the son the indented part of the skull was raised, and Capt.
 Foster roused up and spoke rationally.
 But so long a time had elapsed, the inflammation had proceeded so far that he died.
 His remains were interred near where Dea.
 Metcalf lived.